 Before I was even able to tag the runner, he screamed out in excruciating pain!

-Apparently, he tore the Achilles tendon in his heel!
+Apparently, he completely tore the Achilles tendon in his heel!

 In another game, a runner on 2nd ran past 3rd on a base hit to the left fielder.

-As he attempted to get back, our outfielder made a smart throw to me (playing 3rd base) “behind the runner” in an attempt to catch the runner trying to return to 3rd base.
+As he attempted to get back, our outfielder made a smart throw to me (playing 3rd base), behind the runner” in an attempt to catch him off guard.